Chinese Times: Politics

+Your esteemed newspaper raises the banner of democratic government; its influence spreads among overseas Chinese, and its reputation and achievements are distinguished.
+Now that it has been reorganised, renewed day by day and month by month, and moved to a better location, its scale is more complete.
+May it exert its spirit and propagate the doctrine, so that the Five-Power Constitution may be realised and the Three Principles of the People fulfilled.
+Through the success of its writing, may the nation be blessed and the people benefit.
+May your newspaper’s future develop without limit, and may its destiny endure through the ages.
+I respectfully congratulate Sydney’s Min Bao on its launch.

+— Sun Yat-sen, on the relaunching of the Chinese Times in Sydney.

 The Chinese Times was critical of the Ch’ing establishment, encouraged its readers to support reform, and according to historian Morag Loh “by 1910 was openly republican”.
 From 1919 it was the official publication of the Kuomintang in Australia.
 It was frequently critical of the Tung Wah Times, which supported a constitutional monarchy.

 As well as encouraging its readers to support the republican cause back in China, the newspaper documented the discrimination faced by Chinese people living in Australia and the effects of the White Australia Policy, which had come into effect in 1901.

 Publication of The Poison of Polygamy

 In 1909 and 1910, the Chinese Times published, in serial form, The Poison of Polygamy by Wong Shee Ping, the first Chinese-language novel to be published in Australia and in the West.
 A bilingual edition of the novel, reproducing the original Classical Chinese and an English translation by Ely Finch, was published by Sydney University Press in 2019.